MarcoDDM/focusbuddy-backend/README.md

 # 📖 FocusBuddy <a name="about-project"></a>

-**FocusBuddy** is an application designed to help individuals with ADHD (Attention Deficit Hyperactivity Disorder) manage their daily tasks and improve their focus.
+**FocusBuddy** is an application specifically designed to assist individuals diagnosed with ADHD (Attention Deficit Hyperactivity Disorder) manage their daily tasks and enhancing their focus.
+Living with ADHD can present challenges in organizing tasks and maintaining concentration over time.
+FocusBuddy aims to alleviate these challenges by providing structured task management capabilities and features that promote sustained attention.

+By leveraging its user-friendly interface and intuitive task management system, FocusBuddy enables users to:

+- **Create and Organize Tasks**: Easily create, edit, and categorize tasks based on priority and deadlines.
+- **Track Progress**: Monitor task completion and review task history to evaluate productivity over time.
+- **Receive Reminders**: Set reminders for important tasks to help maintain focus and reduce forgetfulness.
+- **Enhance Focus**: Utilize features to minimize distractions and optimize workflow efficiency.

+FocusBuddy integrates seamlessly into daily routines, offering a supportive toolset tailored to the unique needs of individuals with ADHD.
+Whether at work, school, or home, FocusBuddy strives to empower users to achieve greater productivity and success in their daily lives.

 ## 🛠 Built With <a name="built-with"></a>